 Students are encouraged to bring a water bottle clearly labeled with their name; water is the only beverage allowed in the classrooms and only in transparent bottles.
 Food is not allowed in the classrooms and both food and beverages are not allowed in the computer laboratory.

-We will consider your student’s special dietary needs during lunch as questions related to food allergies and intolerances are included on the first page of the Student Information Packet.
+We will consider your student’s special dietary needs during lunch as questions related to food allergies are included on the first page of the Student Information Packet.

 Students are welcome to bring their own lunch marked with the their name.
 Unfortunately, we do not have refrigerated storage for use by students but a microwave is available for student use.